anson-vandoren/protoglot/README.md

 language.
 The speech patterns you actually hear decode the brainwave matrix which has been fed into your mind by your Babel fish."

-Of course, since this will send and receive from Cribl Stream, it needed fewer vowels.
+Of course, since this tool is targeted specifically at Cribl, it needed fewer vowels.
 And so here we are...

 # What's it do?